JChinneck/InfeasibleLPs/README.md

 The list of models follows below, with model size data and information on the IIS isolated by the Gurobi 9.5.1 solver.
 All files are in MPS format.
+They are collected in the zipped file INFfromClassificationData.7z.

 **Naming conventions.** All models have an initial "IC" that indicates that it is an "Infeasible model from Classification data".
 A trailing "-LB" indicates